haalogen/meetup/README.md

     polymer build

-### Preview the build
+### Preview

+Run server on localhost:8081

+    polymer serve -p 8081

 This command serves the minified version of the app at `http://localhost:8080` in an unbundled state, as it would be served by a push-compatible server:

     polymer serve build/unbundled

-This command serves the minified version of the app at `http://localhost:8080` generated using fragment bundling:
+or

     polymer serve build/bundled

-### Run tests

-This command will run [Web Component Tester](https://github.com/Polymer/web-component-tester) against the browsers currently installed on your machine:

-    polymer test

 ### Adding a new view